SkSankeeth/sales-analysis/README.md

-# Sales Analysis for Retail Store
+# Sales Analysis for a Retail Store

 This repository contains a comprehensive analysis of retail sales data for a Retail Store.
 The project includes data cleaning, exploratory data analysis, and predictive modeling.